-The index sits at 82 — the first reading in the CRITICAL band (80–100).
+The index sits at 83 — a second consecutive reading in the CRITICAL band (81–100).
 The conditional probability of a US–Russia crisis stands at 57%.

 These three predictions were written in March 2024 — before a single vote was cast.
 They are not commentary.
 They are a causal architecture: each marker unlocks the next.